4 Tips to Help You Think and Act Differently

 1. Use your time wisely.

-2. Everyone understands why your focus is where it is.
+2. Help everyone understand why your focus is where it is.

 3. Be calm when you listen to a diverse range of opinions.